In This Article

 Usually, you’ll do the class barefoot, harking back to the dance’s origins of a way to make yourself feel more grounded.
 Brown-Adams says that all good classes will include a warm-up, which is important for all exercises, and then in her sessions at Freestyle Dance, she teaches a few key techniques to music before moving on to a small routine.

 “Some people find the movements really natural, [while] others find it more difficult to pick up,” explains Brown-Adams.
-“Generally, people find the movements on the top half (for example, the shimmies) harder, but that’s because you’re moving muscles in isolation, which is different to most forms of exercise.”
+“Generally, people find the movements on the top half (for example, the shimmies) harder, but that’s because you’re moving muscles in isolation, which is different from most forms of exercise.”

 It’s a question I was wondering pre-class, but Brown-Adams reassures me: “Not at all—it’s entirely up to you, but it is good to see your body shape through the clothing so you can see the movements.”
 Simply wear whatever you feel comfortable.